raingerber/react-native-flashcards/README.md

 * This app was tested with Expo on an iPhone and a Samsung Galaxy S5.
 It was not tested in the simulators.

 * The deck view page does not show the "Start a Quiz" button until at least one question has been added

+* Notifications telling the user will occur at 8:00 daily unless the user completes at least one quiz for that day